EliCash82/elicash82.github.com/_posts/2014-03-23-CorporaDB-and-AHLE.md

 categories: Ruby
 ---

-Since I graduated at the beginning of January I've been working at Baruch College's Bernard L. Schwartz Communication Institute.
+TEST Since I graduated at the beginning of January I've been working at Baruch College's Bernard L. Schwartz Communication Institute.
 The job has been very interesting, and I've been able to experiment with a variety of software from Sinatra as a means of deploying documentation for [VOCAT][vocat] to Camtasia as a way to enhance filmed lectures.
 I've even had the opportunity to make a few knick-knacks with a Makerbot 3D printer.

 The major downside has been the fact that most of the higher-level Ruby coding being done for the project has been out of a shop in Portland, Oregon (I'm in NYC).
 I've done a large amount of user-testing, making bug reports, guiding new users with initial use, but it hasn't been necessary for me to do a lot of coding.